White House social aide: Selection

 White House social aides must be commissioned officers with a rank no higher than major (or lieutenant commander in the Navy or Coast Guard), be assigned to Washington, D.C., and have "impeccable appearance".

 According to a statement provided to The New York Times, the past restriction on married social aides was due to the significant evening demands placed on aides that might interfere with their marital relationship.
 However, Stephen Bauer – who served as a social aide – has written that the prohibition on wedded aides is to prevent a scandal developing in the event a social aide is invited into a romantic relationship with a guest.
 This is no longer a requirement as of early 2021.

 Because social aides have direct access to the President of the United States, prospective aides must successfully pass a Yankee White review demonstrating their "unquestionable loyalty to the United States".

+The Seal of the White House Military Social Aide

+The Seal of the White House Military Social Aide Program is a symbol of the esteemed roles and responsibilities its members embody.
+Central to the seal is the portrayal of the White House under the cloak of night, illustrating the commitment of a Military Social Aide to be ever-ready, with duties that extend well beyond conventional working hours.
+The elegantly laid red carpet at the White House entrance is not just an emblem of luxury; it signifies the path of honor and respect afforded to esteemed visitors, mirroring the Aides' dedication to delivering exceptional hospitality and esteem at every event they oversee.

+Encircling the White House are six luminous stars, each one representing one of the six branches of the U.S. Armed Services.
+This arrangement showcases the comprehensive scope of military representation within the program.
+Above, the full moon shines, not just as an emblem of constancy, but as a beacon of guidance, reflecting the Social Aides' pivotal role in guiding events towards triumphant fruition.

+Encompassing this imagery are olive branches, each with 13 leaves, a nod to the original 13 states.
+This design element pays homage to the historical roots of both the program and the nation, underscoring the peaceful and diplomatic essence of the Social Aides' duties.
+Encircling the seal, the braided border is a direct representation of the distinctive aiguillette worn by each Social Aide, a mark of their distinguished service and dedication.

+The Seal was designed by Lieutenant Jasper Burns, USN (WHSA ‘23-'24) and officially incorporated into the program in 2023.